mixonic/rfcs/text/0000-glimmer-component.md

 ## Template Invocation Syntax

-The naming rules for Glimmer components follow the existing rules for comopnent names: they must contain a dash (or be namespaced via `::` as described in the [Module Unification RFC](https://github.com/emberjs/rfcs/blob/6caed4c882e7be94af1d1e9fb0d723db725c691c/text/0143-module-unification.md)).
+The naming rules for Glimmer components follow the existing rules for component names: they must contain a dash (or be namespaced via `::` as described in the [Module Unification RFC](https://github.com/emberjs/rfcs/blob/6caed4c882e7be94af1d1e9fb0d723db725c691c/text/0143-module-unification.md)).
 This prevents any component from colliding with a future HTML tag (the dash is reserved for custom elements within the HTML specification).

 Like HTML tags, Glimmer components have both an abbreviated self-closing form and an expanded form: